Professional Learning & Lesson Plan Resources

 Please use the information below to supplement your work in the classroom.
 We offer the following content:

-Take your time to engage with the resources on the page, contact Dr. Banks if you have any questions, and keep coming back!
+Take your time to engage with the resources on the page, contact our Equity Director Dr. Banks if you have any questions, and keep coming back!
 New resources will be added regularly.

 Are you wondering why we are always talking about the education debt that CSD owes to our marginalized students?
 The philosophy comes from Gloria Ladson Billings - a simply phenomenal scholar who first coined the phrase.
 Learn more about the incorrect way we have defined the insistent achievement and discipline separations between the races of students in our classrooms.